charlesfrye/psych101d/info.md

 Note that exams are together worth under a third of the final grade.

+The lowest graded homework and lab will be dropped from the average.

+Late work is accepted, with a 10% penalty applying at the deadline and every 24 hours after that point.

 ## Important Dates

 - Final Exam: 12/20, 3 - 6pm